-Revealing: Near the end of the movie Dwight Yoakam is holding Jodi Foster's daughter captive as he tries to exit the house.
-Jodi Foster sneaks up behind him with a sledgehammer and swings it at his head.
+Other mistake: Near the end of the movie Dwight Yoakam is holding Jodie Foster's daughter captive as he tries to exit the house.
+Jodie Foster sneaks up behind him with a sledgehammer and swings it at his head.
 He turns to face her and the metal end of the hammer catches him firmly in his temple, knocking him down a flight of stairs.
-A few minutes later he comes up the stairs and tackles Jodi Foster to the ground seemingly unhurt by the impact of the sledgehammer.
+A few minutes later he comes up the stairs and tackles Jodie Foster to the ground, seemingly unhurt by the impact of the sledgehammer.

 Audio problem: When Jodie Foster first hears a ring at the front door, Steven says, "The police." and Jodie says, "You called the police?"
 He responds with, "Of course I did.
 You scared the s*** out of me."
 When he says, "You scared the s*** out of me.", his mouth movement does not match what we hear.

 Continuity mistake: When Meg and Sarah are inspecting the house in the beginning of the film, Sarah's bag has pawprints on it in the first shot.
 In the second shot the pawprints change to faces.